No. 10 Marquette survives wild finish, beats No. 19 Bluejays - WHIZ News

+But Kalkbrenner and Ryan Nembhard led the Bluejays back and Baylor Scheierman tied it with a driving layup with 1:19 left.

+It was 69-all when Kolek scored the go-ahead basket, moving into the lane and floating a left-handed shot over Kalkbrenner.

-After Trey Alexander missed a 3-pointer following Kolek’s tie-breaking basket, Jones made two free throws to put Marquette up 73-69.
-Ryan Kalkbrenner scored on the other end to pull the Bluejays within two points with 1.9 seconds left.
+After Trey Alexander missed a 3-pointer, Jones made two free throws to put Marquette up 73-69.
+Kalkbrenner scored on the other end to pull the Bluejays within two points with 1.9 seconds left.

-Marquette turned over the ball on the inbounds pass and Kalkbrenner scored, but the basket was wiped out because Nembhard was called for a foul away from the play.
+Marquette appeared to turn over the ball on the inbounds pass and Kalkbrenner laid it in, but the basket was wiped out because Nembhard was called for a foul while defending Jones on the play.

-Jones missed two free throws, and Scheierman was well short on a shot from beyond half court.
+Jones missed his two free throws and Scheierman, who led the Bluejays with 18 points, was well short with a shot from beyond half court.

 Kolek and Jones embraced as the buzzer sounded, and Jones raised his arms as the Golden Eagles began celebrating.